dolphin2410-archive/sonet-rs/README.md

-# Sonet.rs
+# sonet-rs
-**A TCP Implementation but written in Rust**
+**Lightweight TCP Communication Library**

 ## Introduction
-As many of you are aware of, Kotlin and Java bytecode needs the JVM to be executed.
-However, some projects should be able to run without any third-party software(python, ruby, nodejs, jvm... etc).
-So I decided to translate my [Sonet](https://github.com/dolphin2410/sonet) project to Rust.
+Made compatible with the [sonet library](https://github.com/dolphin2410/sonet), this project aims to run on systems without any third party software like the JVM.

 ## Warning
-This is one of my earliest RUST projects.
-This project is currently under development, and you should **NEVER** execute it unless you know what you are doing. **YOU ARE NOT ALLOWED TO EXPLOIT THIS LIBRARY**
+- Being one of my earliest network-related rust project, it might somewhat be unsecure.
+- This project is currently under development and is unstable.
+Please contribute or file an issue in order to help this project.

+## License
+***Licensed under the Apache 2.0 License***